wcche0725/wizardry-daphne-store-autocollector/readme.md

 Then execute `python main.py` on the command line.

-This file should work across environments, locales, and operating systems, it just requires the Chrome webdriver.
+This file should work across environments, locales, and operating systems; it just requires the Chrome webdriver.
 Should also be compatible with `cron` (which is what I plan to do).